djourd1/ppgafr/content/home/title.md

 active = true
 weight = 05

-title = "Developing the partnership on public policies and governance in Africa" subtitle = ""
+title = "Developing a partnership on public policies and governance in Africa" subtitle = ""

 [design]